usegraffy/graffy/docs/Theory.md

 ```
 Leaf₁ + Leaf₂ ::=
-  CanonicalPath, LinkedPaths₁ + LinkedPaths₂, Value₁, Clock₁ if Clock₁ > Clock₂
+  CanonicalPath, LinkedPaths₁ + LinkedPaths₂, Value₁, Version₁ if Version₁ > Version₂
-  CanonicalPath, LinkedPaths₁ + LinkedPaths₂, Value₂, Clock₂ if Clock₂ > Clock₁
+  CanonicalPath, LinkedPaths₁ + LinkedPaths₂, Value₂, Version₂ if Version₂ > Version₁

-# Leaf union is not defined if the clocks are identical and the values differ.
+# Leaf union is not defined if the versions are identical and the values differ.

 # Path unions are calculated by the union of their segments taken in order.